vinhhoala/ENACT-Business-Models/BusinessModels/ACM&BDA.md

 # Actuation Conflict Management & Behavioural Drift Analysis - Business Model

 This page contains the business model for the Actuation Conflict Management & Behavioural Drift Analysis tools.
+The Actuation Conflict Management tool is dedicated to the identification, analysis, and management of the potential actuation conflicts during software development of IoT systems.
+The Behavioral Drift Analysis tool provide metrics to evaluate to which extent the applications behaves as expected.

 ![Alt text](https://github.com/enactproject/ENACTBusinessModel/blob/master/BusinessModels/Images/ACM%26BDA.png?raw=true "ACM&BDA")